jaroslawhartman/kindle-to-memrise/README.md

 ## Introduction

-A script to pull Kindle Vocabulary Builder DB and convert into Memrise course.
+A script to pull Kindle Vocabulary Builder DB and convert into Memrise course (`kindle2memrise.py`)

+Another script (`uploadAudio.py`) can upload audio mp3s to the course.

 The latest Kindle Paperwhite (second generation) offers the Vocabulary Builder feature.
 With Vocabulary Builder, you can look up words with the dictionary and memorize their definitions.